-Step 1
+Appendix 1

++FAST Facts for Writing the Registration Examination (CPSCP) Stay Alert to Important Deadlines from your Regulatory College

+- Your College confirms with you that you are eligible to write the Registration Examination. - You confirm your intention to write the Registration Examination with your College based on their published deadline.

+Note: Your intention to write declaration to your Regulatory College DOES NOT BOOK your examination.
+You must complete this action in Step 2.

-- CRPO confirms that you are eligible to write the Registration Examination (approximately three months prior to the proposed administration date). - You confirm your intention to write the Registration Examination with CRPO and provide requested information to CRPO staff by the requested deadlines. - Formal application, with appropriate documentation for any accommodation, must be made at the same time that you indicate your intention to write the Registration Examination with CRPO.
-Use the accommodations request form (available through CRPO) to apply. - COMPASS Centre for Examination Development contacts you to confirm the status of your request for accommodation.
+• Formal application, with appropriate documentation for any accommodation, must be made at the same time that you indicate your intention to write the Registration Examination with your College.

-Step 2
+Use the accommodations request forms (available through your College) to apply.

+- COMPASS Centre for Examination Development contacts you to confirm the status of your accommodation request. - You receive a unique identifier code from your Regulatory College.
+This is a security feature available ONLY from your College.
+Use this code when purchasing and booking your exam and again when you arrive to take your exam.

-- You receive an email transmission from CRPO.
-In it, you will see the "book and purchase window" directions for purchasing and booking your spot at the Registration Examination.
-The directions include the time period during which you must purchase the Registration Examination and how to access the exam site.
-If this email transmission is not received within one month of the Registration Examination, please contact info@compassexams.ca. - You register and book the examination by purchasing the CRPO Registration Examination.
-After purchasing the exam, you will receive a confirmation email with the time at which you should be ready to write the Registration Examination.
+- You receive an email transmission from your College.
+In it are the directions for purchasing and booking your Registration Examination.
+If this email transmission is not received within one month of the scheduled administration period for the Registration Examination, please contact your College. - Navigate to https://takemytest.live/pay-for-my-test and follow the prompts to purchase and book your exam.\ - After purchasing the exam, you receive a confirmation email with the date and time at which you should be ready to write the exam and details related to next steps.
+Check your spam and junk mail folders for the confirmation email.